hpides/BDL/tutorials/7_etcd/10_etcd_benchmark.md

 # etcd

-## Installing etcd's Benchmark Client
+## Installing etcd's Benchmark Tool

-You will need to use etcd's Go-based benchmark client in the task.
+You will need to use etcd's Go-based benchmark tool in the task.
 For this, please install Go on `node01`.
 For this, please execute the remaining commands on `node01`.

 ```bash
 wget -q --progress=bar:force --show-progress https://go.dev/dl/go1.21.4.linux-arm64.tar.gz